Dieter Hecking: Hamburger SV (2019–2020)

 On 29 May 2019, Hecking signed a one-year contract to be the new manager of Hamburger SV, replacing Hannes Wolf.
 He departed by mutual consent on 4 July 2020, after failing to achieve the target of promotion to the Bundesliga.
 The season ended with a 5–1 home loss to SV Sandhausen, which was described as one of the lowest points in the club's history.
 He finished with a record of 14 wins, 13 draws, and nine losses.

 Return to Nürnberg (2020–2024)

 After leaving Hamburg, Hecking returned to 1.
 FC Nürnberg, replacing Robert Palikuča as sporting director.

 In February 2023, he took the head coaching spot on interim until the end of the 2022–23 season after firing Markus Weinzierl.
 The club only secured survival in the 2.
 Bundesliga on the final day of the season, and some fans demanded that Hecking resign.
 Cristian Fiél replaced Hecking as coach after the season, having served as Hecking's assistant while he was interim coach.

 VfL Bochum (2024–2025)

 He was named head coach of VfL Bochum in November 2024.
 In May 2025, the club relegated in 18th place to 2.
 Bundesliga.
 After only one win in five games of the 2025–26 season, Hecking was sacked from his position.

+Return to VfL Wolfsburg (2026)

+In March 2026, he returned to Wolfsburg as the head coach.

+Following Wolfsburg's 2–1 defeat in the relegation playoffs against Paderborn, Hecking retired from coaching to become the club's managing director sport.